CodingJaw/onvif_server_emulator/README.md

 #### PullPoint

-"IgnoreClientsTimeout" - boolean value specifies whether ingore or not a timeout value from the PullMessages request.
-Currently this value is ignored and supposed always be true, i.e. it is hardcoded in the code.
-Actual timeout value equals to the value specified in "Timeout".
+"IgnoreClientsTimeout" - boolean value specifying whether a timeout value from the PullMessages request should be honored.
+When true, client-supplied timeouts are ignored and the server uses the configured "Timeout"; when false, valid client values override the configuration.

 "Timeout" - PullMessages timeout in seconds.